 Datapacks!
 Biomes!
 Sea creatures!
 1.13 has a lot to add to Minecraft...
 Unfortunately, it came with its own problems, too.
-1.13 introduced some major performance and optimization issues.
+1.13 introduced some major performance and optimization issues, and those issues have remained in 1.14.
 If your server is running a little slower than you’d like or your console is flooded with “Can’t keep up!” messages, here are some things that can help:

 Switch to Paper or Spigot